An Improved Approximation Algorithm for Maximin Shares: Algorithm for -MMS Allocation

+The reduction from the general instance to ordered instance is given in~\ref{sec:mp}.
 Algorithm~\ref{algo:Order} takes $O(mn\log{m})$ time to make the original instance ordered by creating a sorted list of items for each agent.
 Next, we show that Algorithm~\ref{algo:Reorder} can be implemented in $O(mn)$ time.
 Initialize a binary array $A$ of size $m$ to all ones. $A[j]$ indicates whether item $j$ is available or not; 1 means available.
 Each agent has a sorted list of items from the Algorithm~\ref{algo:Order}.
 From the solution of the ordered instance using Algorithm~\ref{algo-threefourth}, we can create an array $B$ of size $m$, where $B[j]$ stores the agent who is assigned the item $j$.
 Observe that $B$ can be constructed in $O(m)$ time.
 Then, for each item $j$ from $1$ to $m$, we get the agent $B[j]$ who is assigned $j$, and then we try to give $B[j]$ the highest item in her list.
 If her highest item is not available, which we can check from $A$, then we delete this item from $B[j]$'s list, and move down to the next highest item and repeat until we reach at an available item.
 We give this item to $B[j]$ and mark it assigned in $A$.
 Since the size of each agent's list is $m$, the total time is $O(mn)$.
 Using Algorithms~\ref{algo:Order} and ~\ref{algo:Reorder} together with Algorithm~\ref{algo-threefourth}, the running time of the entire procedure is $O(nm(n^4+\log{m}))$. \end{proof}